 Any course taken at Ecclesia College may be repeated in order to improve the student's grade for that course.
-The student must apply to the Registrar's Office in order to retake a course.
+The student may submit request to their academic mentor to retake course in order to improve a grade.
 Only the final grade and grade points will be counted in the student's cumulative grade point average.
 Additional fees and/or tuition apply.
 Students receiving funding from the Department of Veteran's Affairs will not receive VA funding for courses repeated unless the course was previously failed.